 The secret to enjoy eating raw kale is to massage kale leaves with your hands to help break up the cells in them.
 This way the kale leaves get softer and easier to eat and digest.
 And of course, you need to have a good dressing/sauce/vinaigrette to pour over the leaves to make a perfect flavourful kale salad.

-This time I want to create a salad recipe that makes a complete meal to enjoy during the busy lunchtime.
+This time I want to create a salad recipe that makes a complete meal to enjoy during a busy lunchtime.
 That’s why I added eggs and bacon for protein and crispy sweet potato fries for healthy carbs.

 This Kale Salad with Crispy Sweet Potato is super nutritious and easy to make.
 On top of that, it stores well in the fridge since kale leaves are great as leftovers.
 It’s definitely a good healthy meal to have on-the-go.